-For the purposes of this policy, the following have been defined: Juveniles are defined as minors ages 0-15 years, Young Adults are defined as minors ages 16 and 17 years old, and Adults are 18 years and older.
+For the purposes of this policy, the following have been defined: Juveniles are defined as minors ages 0-15 years old, Young Adults are defined as minors ages 16-18 years old, and Adults are 19 years and older.
 This policy will be further detailed in the Materials Selection Policy (page 37).